 If a student has been enrolled in the ESL Program and has fulfilled the graduation requirements described above, the student must pass an independent exit exam required by the California Education Code in order to receive a Certificate of Completion in the ESL Program.
 This requirement is not applicable to international students.

 Students who graduate from our non-degree, non-credit certificate programs shall be awarded a Certificate of Completion attesting to the successful completion of studies.
-Students who graduate from our degree program shall be awarded a diploma stating their completion of the Associate of Occupational Studies (AOS) program.
+Students who graduate from our degree program shall be awarded a diploma stating their completion of their respective Associate program.

 The basis for granting academic credit is dependent upon a combination of general student performance on maintaining satisfactory grades and attendance, that are contingent on passing grades on exams and tests, class participation, and completion of all given assignments and projects.